 (from Poor Paddy on the Railway by The Dubliners…

 Irish loyalties in the Rebellion of 1641 were intertwined between religion and the destabilization of English politics.
 "The Catholic landowners desire to recover their lost land was one main reason for the rebellion.
-The…Continue
+The rebellion started eleven years of war between 1641-52 in Ireland and was…Continue

 In 1885, Lucy Coverdale, aka Lucille Yseult Dudley, made an unsucessful attempt on the life of Rossa.
-She was found to be insane at trial and ended up in a lunatic asylum at Auburn, in New York.…Continue
+She was found to be insane at trial and ended up in a lunatic asylum at Auburn, in New York.
+Capt.
+Bedford Pim, Royal Navy, member of Parliament, helped secure her return to England in 1891.
+Was…Continue

 David Goodall was born in 1931.
 One side of his family had Wexford ancestors who were on both sides of the 1798 Rising.
-Though he had no professional involvement in Anglo-Irish relations until 1982, Goodall had a lifelong scholarly…Continue
+Though he had no professional involvement in Anglo-Irish relations until 1982, Goodall had a lifelong scholarly interest in Irish and, especially, Wexford history.
+He was president of…Continue

 Added by Don Gray on August 14, 2016 at 11:00pm — No Comments